denisse-orellana/bellabeat_case/README.md

 | <p align="center"><img width="100%" src="./images/steps_vs_weight.png"></p>  | <p align="center"><img width="100%" src="./images/steps_vs_distance.png"></p> |
 | ------------- | ------------- |

-People presents the average weight of 64 Kg while walking and, as a normal fact, more distance is covered while the number of steps are more.
+People presents the average weight of 64 Kg while walking and, as a obvious fact, more distance is covered when the number of steps are increasing.

 #### Hours asleep

-__Relation betweeen Hours Asleep and Walking:__
+__Relation betweeen Hours Asleep and Walking:__ Hours Asleep vs. Steps

 <p align="center"><img width="100%" src="./images/hours_asleep_vs_steps.png"></p>

+__Relation betweeen Hours Asleep and Time in Bed:__

 <p align="center"><img width="100%" src="./images/hours_asleep_vs_in_bed.png"></p>

+There is not direct correlation between Hours Asleep and Total Steps.
+When people sleep between 7 and 8 hours they have an increasing number of steps.
+Also, when they sleep less than 5 hours and more than 9 hours they have a decreasing number of steps.

+In the next chart __Hours Asleep and Hours in Bed__, there is a direct correlation between this two variables, more time spend in hours asleep means more time in bed.
+From this we can see that people go to bed at least 30 minutos before sleep, time that can fluctuate for each individual.

 __Relation betweeen Hours Asleep and Calories:__

 <p align="center"><img width="100%" src="./images/hours_asleep_vs_calories.png"></p>

+It is an usual question if people burn more calories while sleeping.
+There is not a direct relation between __Hours Asleep and Calories__.
+It is noticed when people sleep 5 to 7.5 hours the amount of calories burnt fluctuate in a close range to 2000.

+A hightlighted is when people sleep 9.1 hours they walk 20000 steps, the highest calories burnt.
+Since this fact doesn't repeat, more data is needed to draw further conclusions.

 ### 4.3.
 Hourly activity